lancaster-university/microbit-v2-samples/README.md

 This repository is an empty shell that provides the tooling needed to produce a bin/hex/uf2 file for a CODAL device.

+## Raising Issues

+Any issues regarding the micro:bit are gathered on the [microbit-foundation/codal-microbit](https://github.com/microbit-foundation/codal-microbit) repository.
+Please raise yours on that repository as well.

 ## Installation

 ### Automatic installation.